ry2009/Interp-Tool/README.md

 # Energy-Lens Interpretability: Bridging Energy-Based Transformers and Sparse Autoencoder Feature Spaces

 ## Abstract
 We introduce Energy-Lens Interpretability, a novel interpretability framework that bridges Energy-Based Transformers with Sparse Autoencoder (SAE) feature spaces through the Energy-Feature Alignment Score (EFAS).
 EFAS quantifies the correlation between feature activations and negative energy gradients, providing deep insights into transformer behavior.
 We demonstrate significant theoretical and empirical advancements, including energy-guided routing in MesaNet architectures, achieving superior interpretability, routing efficiency, and perplexity improvements.
-Our results establish a robust foundation for interpretability research, validated through rigorous empirical analysis and visualization.
+My results establish a robust foundation for interpretability research, validated through rigorous empirical analysis and visualization.

 ## Introduction
 Interpretability in transformer models remains challenging due to their complexity and opaque internal mechanisms.
 Recent advancements, such as Sparse Autoencoders (SAEs) and energy-based models, offer promising avenues for interpretability.
 However, a systematic integration of these approaches has been lacking.
 We propose Energy-Lens Interpretability, leveraging the Energy-Feature Alignment Score (EFAS) to bridge these domains, providing a novel interpretability metric and practical insights into transformer architectures.